brandon-debruyn/project_machine_learning/README.md

 - Based on the 1990 California Housing prices dataset from the StatLib repository (cleaned & modified)
 - A supervised learning task, specifically regression due to prediction of prices per district
 - Batch Learning system, dataset is fairly small
+- **Overall goal is to predict the median housing price in a district**